Last reviewed September 2014

 - Marriage or giving birth, consent for health service for self or child: 144.342

 - Pregnancy, venereal disease, alcohol or drug abuse, abortion: 144.343

 Consent for Health Care, by the Minnesota House Research Department.

 provides general definitions of the terms minor, adult,

 Greenblatt, Alan.
 "What is the Age of Responsibility?
 From Sex to Driving to Juvenile Justice to Drinking, State and Local Laws Send Young People Mixed Messages About Their Own maturity.
 Is There a Better Way? " Governing, October 2009, p.
 24-31.

-For historical information, check the following codes in the Newspaper Clipping
+For historical information, check the following codes in the Legislative Library's newspaper clipping

 A9 (Age-Legal), A9.2 (Age-Legal-Liquor), A10 (Age & Employment), E44.18